openheartmind/WISDOM/README.md

 Hi and welcome to the WISDOM revolution :)

-We're developing a universally applicable, standardised framework for recognising and rewarding contributions to any autonomous organisations, so that we can empower contributors, connect communities, and transition to a collaborative gift-based society.
+We're developing a universally applicable, standardised framework for recognising and rewarding contributions to any community, so that we can empower contributors, connect communities, and transition to a collaborative gift-based society.

 WISDOM stands for
 **W**eighted